Delhi City Day Tour

 Enntrance Fees: INR 30 Per Person for Indian & INR 500 Per Person for foreginer

-Jama mosque is one of the largest of all in India, presently situated across the road in front of the Red Fort in Old Delhi.
-It was commissioned by Mughal emperor Shahjahan in 1644 and completed in 1658 with the help of 5000 artisans under the supervion of Saadullah Khan, the prime minister of Shahjahan.
-He also built Taj Mahal in Agra and Red Fort in Delhi.
-Jama mosque is considered as the last architectural works by the Munhall emperor Shahjahan.
-It was built in red sandstone & marble.
+Jama Mosque, located in Old Delhi in front of the Red Fort, is one of the largest mosques in India.
+It was commissioned by Mughal emperor Shahjahan in 1644 and completed in 1658 with the help of 5,000 artisans under the supervision of Saadullah Khan, the prime minister of Shahjahan.
+The mosque was built in red sandstone and marble and is considered to be one of the last architectural works of Shahjahan.

-It is highly decorative mosque with a courtyard with a capacity of holding 25,000 faithful at one time.
-It has three gates, four towers and two 40 mt high minarets built in red sandstone and white marble.
-On the floor, a total of 899 black borders are marked for worshippers.
+The mosque is highly decorative and has a courtyard with a capacity of holding 25,000 worshippers at one time.
+It has three gates, four towers, and two 40-meter high minarets built in red sandstone and white marble.
+A total of 899 black borders are marked on the floor for worshippers.

 Timings: All days of the week (07:00 AM to 12:00 PM & 01:30 PM to 06:30 PM)